Overview of Everyday VOC

 When sales professionals use strong Everyday VOC probing, their customers are more likely to buy from them.

 You’re probably familiar with consultative selling, also known as needs-based selling.
 It’s based on first understanding the customer’s needs or pain points, and then seeking solutions.
-It was introduced in 1988, with the publication of SPIN Selling by Neil Rackham.
+It was introduced in the 1970's, and given a strong boost with the 1988 publication of SPIN Selling by Neil Rackham.

 The researchers monitored 35,000 sales calls to determine what the most successful sales professionals were doing.
 Were they selling features?
 Nope.
 Were they promoting customer benefits.
 Not really.
 They were asking great questions.